-These choices of $\alpha$, $\beta$, and $\gamma$ allow us to span a range of reasonable deviations from thermality, and also to explore the evolution of ensembles that have similar effective power law indices $\alphaeff$ (see \S\ref{sec:subvssuper}) despite having differing functional forms.
-We summarize this information in Table \ref{tab:sim_summary}, where we also give the corresponding initial and final power law indices of the eccentricity DF.
+We consider several different initial eccentricity distributions: \begin{itemize} \item power law distributions with $\alpha = 0$ (subthermal), $\alpha = 1$ (thermal), and $\alpha = 2$ (superthermal); \item a ``piecewise'' subthermal distribution (see equation \eqref{eq:piecewise_sub}) with $\beta = 1/3$, and its superthermal counterpart; \item a ``sine'' subthermal distribution (see equation \eqref{eq:sine_sub}) and its superthermal counterpart; \item an ``exponential'' subthermal distribution (see equation \eqref{eq:exp_sub}) with $\gamma = 5/2$ and its superthermal counterpart. \end{itemize} These choices of $\alpha$, $\beta$, and $\gamma$ allow us to investigate a range of DFs which have varying deviations from thermality, with the aim of understanding the origin of the observed power law $\alpha\approx 1.3$.
+Additionally, with these choices of $\beta$ and $\gamma$ for the piecewise and exponential distributions respectively, we are able to explore the evolution of ensembles that have similar effective power law indices $\alphaeff$ (see \S\ref{sec:subvssuper}) despite having differing functional forms.
+We summarize this information in Table \ref{tab:sim_summary}, where we also give the corresponding initial and measured final power law indices of the eccentricity DF.

 An example of this integration was already given in Figure \ref{fig:phasemixing}, which showed the phase space density of $10^5$ binaries in the $(\omega, j)$ plane for fixed $j_z=0.1$, at different times $t$, for the initial $\alpha=2$ superthermal distribution.
 Recall that the black dashed lines are contours of constant $H_\Gamma$, along which the individual binaries are advected.
 As binaries on adjacent contours undergo secular oscillations at differing frequencies, the DF phase-mixes until binaries are spread uniformly over each contour.
 To quantify the effects of this mixing process, we measure the eccentricity and inclination distributions of each of the ensembles as they evolve.